Sanitation, Solid Waste, and Recycling

 - Christmas Day

-If you are a new resident and need to know your garbage collection day, simply enter your address in the Garbage Boundary Map web page.
-If are having an issue with your garbage service or have a missed pick-up, please contact Rock River Disposal direct at 815-965-CITY (2489).
-If your issue needs further assistance, please contact Community & Economic Development at 779-348-7160 or e-mail the Neighborhood Standards division.
+If you are having an issue with your garbage service or have a missed pick-up, please contact Rock River Disposal direct at 815-965-2489 or by using the Waste Wizard tool featured above.
+If your issue needs further assistance from the City, please contact the City of Rockford’s Customer Service Division at 779-348-7300 or e-mail us at email@example.com.

 Residential Consumer E-Waste – Beginning January 1, 2012, a new law went into effect prohibiting the disposal of Covered Electronic Devices (CEDs) in Illinois landfills.
 These items will not be collected if placed out with sanitary garbage.
 Please click here for the Illinois EPA’s current list of CEDs.
 In compliance with the Illinois EPA’s Consumer Electronics Recycling Act (CERA), residents may dispose of used and obsolete CEDs at Keep Northern Illinois Beautiful’s Rockford Recycling Center, located at 4665 Hydraulic Road in Rockford.
 Disposal is free of charge except for TVs and monitors that are subject to the fee schedule below.
 Payment is credit or debit preferred and all major credit/debit cards are accepted.